urswilke/datadaptor/README.md

 status](https://www.r-pkg.org/badges/version/datenanpassr)](https://CRAN.R-project.org/package=datenanpassr)
 <!-- badges: end -->

-The R package datenanpassr is an approach to programatically manipulate labelled datasets via a pre-defined syntax of various types of commands in various types of Excel sheets.
+The R package datenanpassr is an approach to programmatically manipulate labelled datasets via a pre-defined syntax of various types of commands in various types of Excel sheets.
 It is a replacement of what my brother initially programmed in VBA and SPSS and how we approach our daily work